bpiffard/Capstone_Final_Group_Project/README.md

     - add drop down menu and bar chart to display media campaign result for each food category. --- refer to Belly button biodiversity
     - add pie chart for food category, food department, food family; store-type, gender, total-children, education, yearly income, member card....
     - add bubble chart for food category vs promotion, bubble size-unit sales.

+# Results and Insights:
+1. The Cost of a Sales Promotion’s is strongly linked to customer demographics
+2. Membership card Tiers are strongly linked with customer demographics as well
+3. There’s no relationship between different promotions (ie: Bag Stuffers, You Save Days, etc) and the type of product sold.
+4. Store characteristics such  (square feet, store cost, coffee bar, etc.) were strong predictors of store sales
+5. A promotion’s media type could not be predicted using customer demographics
+6. Data was used to predict Media Cost; the dashboard represents the cost of media for a Food Marts in 3 states.
+Also, the cost of media on its different categories.
+Visualizations will be updated as per our findings and to answer all our questions.